Don't Cancel That Class!

 - Career Services can present on a range of topics, from resume and cover letter writing to networking and interviewing.

-- With a little bit of notice, Career Services can deliver a targeted presentation on a job field of interest to your students (for example, "Careers in the Government").
+- With a little bit of notice, Career Services can deliver a targeted presentation on a job field of interest to your students.

 - Think your students would like to hear from potential employers directly?
 Career Services can contact recruiters and employers to arrange a class visit.